TheCoinKing/TKC_RoadMap/WhitePaper.md

-what did you expect? jk. whitepaper will be updated later!
+whitepaper will be updated soon!